AmulyaJain2004/JavaUltimateUnite/README.md

-# JavaScriptersUnite
+# JavaUltimateUnite
-JavaScript language repository to learn and explore.
+Java language repository to learn and explore.